dbczumar/mlflow/docs/source/models.rst

 models.
 The :py:mod:`mlflow.sklearn` module defines :py:func:`save_model() <mlflow.sklearn.save_model>` and
 :py:func:`log_model() <mlflow.sklearn.log_model>` functions that save scikit-learn models in MLflow format, using either Python's pickle module (Pickle) or CloudPickle for model serialization.

-handling scikit-learn models with no external dependencies.
-It saves and loads models using Python's pickle module and also generates a valid ``python_function`` flavor model.
+These functions produce MLflow models with the ``python_function`` flavor, allowing them to be loaded as generic Python functions for inference via :py:func:`mlflow.pyfunc.load_pyfunc()`.
+Finally, the :py:func:`mlflow.sklearn.load_model()` method can be used to load MLflow models with the ``sklearn`` flavor as scikit-learn model objects.

 For more information, see :py:mod:`mlflow.sklearn`.

 Spark MLlib (``spark``)